Zrahia: History

-The village was established in 1950 on land that had belonged to the depopulated Palestinian village of al-Sawafir al-Sharqiyya.
+The village was established in 1950, on the lands of the former depopulated Palestinian village of al-Sawafir al-Sharqiyya.
 Most of the founders were immigrants from Iran, although there were also some from the Maghreb, particularly Morocco.
 It was named after Zrahia, an ancestor of Ezra (Ezra 7:4), who came to the Land of Israel after the Babylonian captivity.